trek-view/nadir-patcher/README.md

 ## In one sentence

-Command line Python script that 1) takes logo file, 2) converts to equirectangular image, 3) transforms to desired size, and 4) overlays on-top of an equirectangular photo or video as a nadir.
+Command line Python script that 1) takes logo file, 2) converts to equirectangular image, 3) transforms to desired size, and 4) overlays on-top of an equirectangular photo or video.

 ## Why we built this

 Adding a nadir to 360 imagery is a great way to show off your brand or watermark your imagery.

-Lot's of propriety software offers this functionality already, but we wanted an easy way to create a batch script that could add a nadir to multiple files in one command.
+Lots of propriety software offers this functionality already, but we wanted an easy way to create a batch script that could add a nadir to multiple files in one command.

 Nadir Patcher is the result.

+## READ BEFORE YOU BEGIN

+Nadir Patcher is designed as a simple tool to add a nadir to a series images.
+We have some other tools that might be better suited to what you need;

+* [gopro2gsv](https://github.com/trek-view/gopro2frames) that takes a series of GoPro timelapse images, converts to a video (with nadir) and uploads to Street View.
+If your ultimate goal is to upload to Street View, we recommend using gopro2frames.
+* if you need to break a GoPro video into frames (and optionally add a nadir) use our tool [gopro2frames](https://github.com/trek-view/gopro2frames).
+This will work with GoPro videos, including unprocessed GoPro Fusion (2x fisheye mp4) and GoPro MAX (.360) videos.

 ## How it works